quietui/quiet/docs/docs/burrow.md

 ### Using directives

-Burrow exports several useful directives from lit-html that handle common patterns.
+Burrow exports some useful directives from that handle common patterns.

 **`classMap`** — Conditionally apply CSS classes.